10 years after Vatican takeover, Legion in new abuse crisis

 “When one approached me she said: ‘Miss, each time Father is doing it harder with the littlest ones and we don’t want this to happen to them, please help us,’” Sanchez told AP.

-She urged them to write it down — and then was promptly fired when she reported him to the school.
+She urged them to write it down — and then was promptly fired when she reported him to Martinez's then-superior, the Rev. Eloy Bedia, who is one of the Legionaries attending the Rome meeting.

 After Salazar went public, the school official who used to take the girls out of class to offer them up to Martinez was fired from her job at another Legion school.